 A savings account just for Christmas can be a great way to solve that problem.
 Consider splitting your savings into short-term, long-term, and health savings, at minimum.
 With free savings accounts, you could set up even more separate accounts for dedicated purposes.
 Put money into these accounts on a monthly basis, and only touch those funds for their specific purposes.

 Don’t have time for a side gig but want to make some extra cash?
-Consider getting a long-term roommate or renting a room part-time through a service like Airbnb.
+Consider getting a long-term roommate or listing a room part-time through a service like Airbnb.
 We actually do both.
 We have a roommate, a friend we’ve known for years, whose rent is part of our regular budget.
-Then we went our other spare room through Airbnb for extra cash.
+Then we list our other spare room through Airbnb for extra cash.

 11. Sell some stuff